Skip to content

 ChatGPT requires Plus

-Quick formula: cost per booked roofing job = cost per lead / close rate.
-A $75 lead at a 10% close rate costs $750 per booked job before rep time.
-A $200 exclusive lead at a 35% close rate costs $571 per booked job.
+Use this benchmark: Compare Angi, HomeAdvisor, LSA, PPC, SEO, referrals, and canvassing by booked-job cost, not sticker CPL.
+A $75 lead at a 10% close rate costs $750 before rep time.
+A $200 exclusive lead at a 35% close rate costs $571.

 This benchmark page is the hub for GhostRep's roofing lead-cost cluster.
 Use it when you need the side-by-side view across Angi vs HomeAdvisor, HomeAdvisor lead cost, Angi lead quality, Google Local Services Ads ROI, roofing marketing ROI, door-knocking ROI, SEO, reviews, and referrals.